The big de Rham-Witt complex: Modules and derivations over -rings

-Now, in the diagram of adjunctions above, the diagram of right adjoint functors commutes up to natural isomorphism.
-Therefore, the diagram of left adjoint functors commutes up to natural isomorphisms.
-It follows that the natural transformation
+By the uniqueness of left adjoint functors, up to unique natural isomorphism, we conclude that also the composite functors $\smash{ H \circ U_{(A,\lambda_A)} }$ and $\smash{ U' \circ H^{\lambda} }$ agree, up to unique natural isomorphism.
+It follows that the canonical natural transformation